Woodham Academy: School rebuild

-House system

-In September 2011, the Woodham house system was re-introduced for year seven to ten.
-The houses were named after local castles.
-The houses are Brancepeth, Lambton, and Raby.
-Students collect points for their house by working hard and taking part in extracurricular activities.
-In 2015 there was no house captains or head of house due to the departure of two of the head of houses and all the house captains.

-The house system was eventually retired.

 Woodham Academy: September 2012 to present

 In March 2012, the school announced it would be submitting a request to turn the school into an academy.
-In July 2012, it opened its Sports Academy which aims to offer "high quality coaching opportunities to elite athletes in a range of sports" The school introduced a new uniform in September 2012 for the new Academy.
+In July 2012, it opened its Sports Academy which aims to offer "high quality coaching opportunities to elite athletes in a range of sports" The school introduced a new uniform in September 2012 for the new Academy, which was updated in 2022 with new ties.

 In July 2021 it was announced that Woodham was amongst 50 schools nationally to be considered for a major rebuild, partial rebuild or refurbishment under the School Rebuilding Programme with the Government's decision expected early 2022.
+Woodham Academy's new building officially opened to students on Monday 9th September 2024, marking the beginning of the 2024-25 academic year.